 The Postbac Premed Program allows students, alongside all other Columbia University undergraduates, to complete the academic prerequisites for admission to schools of allopathic medicine, osteopathic medicine, dentistry, veterinary medicine, and graduate programs in allied health fields such as physical therapy, occupational therapy, or physician’s assistant programs.
 Additionally, the program provides students with opportunities for practical clinical and research experience, guidance throughout the medical school application process, and institutional support through a letter of recommendation.

-The Columbia University Postbaccalaureate Premedical Program, the oldest and largest program of its kind in the United States, aims to meet the needs of college graduates who wish to pursue a medical education, but who have taken few or none of the core science courses required for admission to medical, dental, veterinary medical school, or other allied health graduate programs.
+The Columbia University Postbaccalaureate Premedical Program, the oldest and largest program of its kind in the United States, aims to meet the needs of college graduates who wish to pursue a medical education, but who have taken few or none of the core science courses required for admission to medical school, dental school, veterinary medical school, or other allied health graduate programs.

 Columbia has long been a pioneer both in medical education and in educational opportunities for adult students.